-Houston, 400 Danas Street, Houston, Texas 7/002, on May 12, 2016 at 9:00 AM (Central Time) and at any adjournment or postponement thereof.
 VOTING RECOMMENDATIONS ARE INDICATED BY HIGHLIGHTED TEXT OVER THE BOXES.
-For Against Abstain 1.
-Amendment to Articles To approve an amendment to Civeo's Articles to change the voting requirement for shareholder approval of certain ordinary and special business from an outstanding voting power standard to a votes cast standard, as more particularly described in the accompanying proxy statement.
-2. Election of Directors Fold 01.
-Martin A. Lambert For Withhold 02.
-Constance B. Moore For Withhold 03.
-Richard A. Navarre For Withhold 1 010 For Withhold 3.
-Appointment of Auditors To ratify the appointment of Ernst & Young LLP as Civeo's independent registered public accounting firm for the year ending December 31, 2016 and until the annual general meeting of shareholders and to authorize the directors of Civeo to determine the remuneration to be paid to Ernst & Young LLP for 2016. next A Advisory Veta to Appears Executive Companyation For Against Abstain 4.
+1. Amendment to Articles To approve an amendment to Civeo's Articles to change the voting requirement for shareholder approval of certain ordinary and special business from an outstanding voting power standard to a votes cast standard, as more particularly described in the accompanying proxy statement.
+For Against Abstain 2.
+Election of Directors 1.
+Martin A. Lambert 1.
+Martin A. Lambert 1.
+More and the second For Withhold Fold 3.
+Appointment of Auditors To ratify the appointment of Ernst & Young LLP as Civeo's independent registered public accounting firm for the year ending December 31, 2016 and until the annual general meeting of shareholders and to authorize the directors of Civeo to determine the remuneration to be paid to Ernst & Young LLP for 2016. next For Withhold 4.
 Advisory Vote to Approve Executive Compensation To approve, on an advisory basis, the compensation of our named executive officers as disclosed in our proxy statement, commonly referred to as a "Say-on-Pay" proposal.
-5. Approval of the Amended and Restated 2014 Equity Participation Plan For Against Abstain To approve the Amended and Restated 2014 Equity Participation Plan to, among other things, increase the number of shares available for issuance thereunder by 10,000,000 shares, subject to adjustment in accordance with the terms of the plan upon implementation of the reverse share split described below in Proposal 6.
-6. Approval of Reverse Share Split and Amendment to Notice of Articles and Articles to Effect a Reduction in Authorized Common Shares For Against Abstain To approve: a consolidation or reverse share split of the issued and outstanding common shares of Civeo, whereby, at the discretion of our board of directors, the outstanding common shares would be combined, converted and changed into a lesser number of common shares at a ratio to be selected by our board of directors in the range of 1:4 to 1:15; and related amendments to our Notice of Articles and Articles to effect a proportional reduction in the number of authorized common shares based on the selected reverse share split ratio (rounded up to the nearest integral multiple of 1,000,000), effective upon implementation of the reverse share split.
-Fold Authorized Signature(s) - This section must be completed for your instructions to be executed.
+For Against Abstain 5.
+Approval of the Amended and Restated 2014 Equity Participation Plan To approve the Amended and Restated 2014 Equity Participation Plan to, among other things, increase the number of shares available for issuance thereunder by 10,000,000 shares, subject to adjustment in accordance with the terms of the plan upon implementation of the reverse share split described below in Proposal 6.
+For Against Abstain 6.
+Approval of Reverse Share Split and Amendment to Notice of Articles and Articles to Effect a Reduction in Authorized Common Shares To approve: For Against Abstain a consolidation or reverse share split of the issued and outstanding common shares of Civeo, whereby, at the discretion of our board of directors, the outstanding common shares would be combined, converted and changed into a lesser number of common shares at a ratio to be selected by our board of directors in the range of 1:4 to 1:15; and related amendments to our Notice of Articles and Articles to effect a proportional reduction in the number of authorized common shares based on the selected reverse share split ratio (rounded up to the nearest integral multiple of 1,000,000), effective upon implementation of the reverse share split. Ī Fold Authorized Signature(s) - This section must be completed for your instructions to Signature(s) be executed.
 Date I/We authorize you to act in accordance with my/our instructions set out above.
 I/We hereby revoke any proxy previously given with respect to the Meeting.
-If no voting instructions are indicated above, this Proxy will be voted as recommended by the Board of Directors.]
-OD / 1 MM / Y Y ■ VEOQ 224832 1PDI ARO 9 9 9 99 - +
+If no voting instructions are indicated above, this Proxy will be voted as recommended by the Board of Directors.
+MM / Y Y